Are you looking to open a high-yield business savings account to safeguard your money and earn interest?

 - Owners who make a few transactions per month

 - Those who prioritize APY over access

-- Those who don’t foresee using wire transfer or stop payment services
+- Those who don’t foresee using wire transfer or stop-payment services

-When you’re deciding between the top high-interest business savings accounts, you may be tempted to select the bank with the highest APY.
+When you’re deciding between the top high-interest business savings accounts, you might be tempted to select the bank with the highest APY.
 Don’t.
 Take a hard look at your savings goals and the level of access you need before making a final decision.